XAITK/xaitk-saliency/docs/review_process.rst

 Review Process
 **************

-The purpose of this document is to define the process for reviewing and integrating branches into XAITK-Saliency.
+The process for reviewing and integrating branches into xaitk-saliency is described below.

-See ``CONTRIBUTING.md`` for guidelines on contributing to XAITK-Saliency.
+For guidelines on contributing to xaitk-saliency, see ``CONTRIBUTING.md``.

-See `release process`_ for guidelines on the release process for XAITK-Saliency.
+For guidelines on the release process for xaitk-saliency, see `Release Process and Notes`_.

-.. _`release process`: release_process.html
+.. _`Release Process and Notes`: release_process.html

 .. contents:: The review process consists of the following steps: